ClickHouse/terraform-provider-clickhouse/docs/resources/service_private_endpoints_attachment.md

 subcategory: ""
 description: |-
   Use the clickhouse_service_private_endpoints_attachment resource to attach a ClickHouse service to a Private Endpoint.
+  Important: Please note that if you want to attach the same ClickHouse service to multiple Private Endpoints you have to specify all the Private Endpoint IDs in a single clickhouse_service_private_endpoints_attachment resource.
+  Having multiple clickhouse_service_private_endpoints_attachment resources for the same service is unsupported and the outcome is unpredictable.
   See private_endpoint_registration https://registry.terraform.io/providers/ClickHouse/clickhouse/latest/docs/resources/private_endpoint_registration for how to create a private endpoint.
   See full example https://github.com/ClickHouse/terraform-provider-clickhouse/tree/main/examples/full/private_endpoint on GitHub.
 ---